elastic/beats/libbeat/autodiscover/README.md

 **Providers**
 Autodiscover providers work by watching for events on the system and translating those events into internal autodiscover events with a common format.
 When you configure the provider, you can optionally use fields from the autodiscover event to set conditions that, when met, launch specific configurations.

-On start, Metricbeat/Filebeat/Agent will scan existing containers and launch the proper configs for them.
+On start Metricbeat/Filebeat/Agent will scan existing containers and launch the proper configs for them.
 Then it will watch for new start/stop events.
 This ensures you don’t need to worry about state, but only define your desired configs.

 The Kubernetes autodiscover provider watches for Kubernetes nodes, pods, services and namespaces when they start, update, and stop.